 MVR (Mound Visits Remaining)

-Introduced in 2018, MVR is the latest section to be added to the scoreboard in years.
-MVR stands for Mound Visits Remaining.
+Introduced in 2018, MVR is the latest section to be added to the scoreboard in years, and MVR stands for Mound Visits Remaining.

 At the start of the game, the stat will be at 0 and updated according to every mound visit.
-Teams are granted an additional visit for every extra inning.
-Exceeding 5 visits can risk an ejection/penalty.
+Teams are granted an additional visit for every extra inning, and exceeding five visits can risk an ejection/penalty.

 How Baseball Scoreboards Are Operated